azdavis/millet/README.md

 If you're using VS Code, you can try out the VS Code extension:

-1. Open the root directory of the repo in VS Code.
+1. Open the repository in VS Code.
 2. Open the Run panel from the activity bar (the play button with bug).
 3. Select "extension" in the drop down.
 4. Press the green play button.